wp-plugins/wp-seo-html-sitemap/readme.txt

 * Author Roles filtering, I do not have the it setup to be able to filter out author roles.
 * The posts are sorted by name and may not show if a specific Category is selected to not show in the sitemap XML.

-= Possible Future Version Features To Add (or possibly to a premium version of the plugin): =
+= Possible Future Version Features to Add to a Premium version of this plugin: =
-* Backend interface with settings
-* Custom CSS editing
 * Style templates to choose from
-* Adding more than 2 columns
-* Custom Header names
+* Custom header names
+* Section ordering
 * Adding custom URLs

 == Installation ==